orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

   value="strict"/>
 ```

 This mode behaves the same as the lax validated mode, except that it doesn't matter if a forward section has been visited or not: if there are errors in the current or preceding wizard pages, it is not possible to navigate with the "Next" button or via the table of contents.

+__NOTE: This only applies to navigation between top-level sections.
+When subsection navigation is enabled, the validated mode applies only to top-level sections, while navigation within a given top-level section is always free.__

 ## Buttons